 - 3. The approval holder must, within 2 months of approval of the Offset Strategy specified in condition 2, submit an Offset Management Plan(s) for approval by the Minister.
 The approval holder must not commence the action until the Offset Management Plan(s) has been approved by the Minister.
 Once approved, the approved Offset Management Plan(s) must be implemented.
 The Offset Management Plan(s) must: - a. be prepared by a suitably qualified expert - b. be prepared in accordance with the Department's Environmental Management Plan Guidelines, and the EPBC Act Environmental Offsets Policy - c. provide a written description and map that clearly defines the location and boundaries of the offset area(s), consistent with the Offset Strategy approved under Condition 2.
-This must be accompanied with the offset attributes and shape-files - d. a survey and description of the current condition (prior to any management activities) of the offset area proposed, including existing vegetation (the baseline condition) - detail management actions, regeneration and/or revegetation strategies (i.e. weed, grazing and/or fire management) to be undertaken on the offset area(s) to improve and extend Golden Sun Moth habitat, Matted Flax-lily habitat and NTGVVP, including: - i. a description and timeframe of measures that will be implemented to improve the condition and extent of Golden Sun Moth habitat, Matted Flax-lily habitat and NTGVVP within the offset area(s) - ii. performance and completion criteria for evaluating the management of the offset areas, and criteria for triggering remedial action - iii. a program to monitor and report on the effectiveness of these measures, and progress against the performance and competition criteria - iv. a description of potential risks to the successful implementation of the plan, a description of the measures that will be implemented to mitigate against these risks and a description of the contingency measures that will be implemented if defined triggers arise - details of who is responsible for monitoring, reviewing and implementing the plan. v.
+This must be accompanied with the offset attributes and shape-files - d. a survey and description of the current condition (prior to any management activities) of the offset area proposed, including existing vegetation (the baseline condition) - e. detail management actions, regeneration and/or revegetation strategies (i.e. weed, grazing and/or fire management) to be undertaken on the offset area(s) to improve and extend Golden Sun Moth habitat, Matted Flax-lily habitat and NTGVVP, including: - i. a description and timeframe of measures that will be implemented to improve the condition and extent of Golden Sun Moth habitat, Matted Flax-lily habitat and NTGVVP within the offset area(s) - ii. performance and completion criteria for evaluating the management of the offset areas, and criteria for triggering remedial action - iii. a program to monitor and report on the effectiveness of these measures, and progress against the performance and competition criteria - iv. a description of potential risks to the successful implementation of the plan, a description of the measures that will be implemented to mitigate against these risks and a description of the contingency measures that will be implemented if defined triggers arise - v. details of who is responsible for monitoring, reviewing and implementing the plan.

-A suitable offset site has been identified near Shelford, Victoria.
+A suitable offset site has been identified near Glenhope, Victoria.
 The offset area is located within a larger offset property, and management prescriptions within this plan are consistent with the plans for the broader property.
-The offset area has been the subject of both a vegetation condition assessment identifying areas of NTGVVP and a targeted survey for GSM which has been recorded at numerous locations across the property (Biosis 2017 & 2018).
+The offset area has been the subject of a targeted survey for GSM which has been recorded at numerous locations across the property (Hamilton Environmental Services 2015, 2019).

-The entire 9.5 hectare offset site is defined as NTGVVP and it also represents moderate to high quality habitat for GSM, having regard for the existing GSM records and site context.
-This provides for an offset of about six times the impact to NTGVVP at the eastern extension to ABP covering land at 165 O'Herns Road Epping.

-In conjunction with 114.1 hectares provided at an additional offset area (Sievers Lane) (Biosis 2019), this property also contributes to a total offset area of 123.6 hectares, amounting to an offset of about six times the impact to GSM habitat at the eastern extension to ABP covering land at 165 O'Herns Road Epping.
+While a significant proportion of the 114.1 hectare offset site is not considered to be native vegetation (i.e. the perennial groundcover / understorey doesn't support a minimum of 25% cover of indigenous species) it still represents moderate to high quality habitat for GSM, having regard also for GSM records and site context.
+The 114.1 hectare area, in conjunction with 9.5 hectares provided at an additional offset area (Thurlgona) (Biosis 2019) provides a total offset area of 123.6 hectares, amounting to an offset of about six times the impact to habitat at the eastern extension to ABP covering land at 165 O'Herns Road Epping.

-This OMP requires that some non-biodiversity oriented land use rights are relinquished and that management actions have the primary objective of conservation and ecological improvement of defined areas of GSM habitat and its associated native vegetation values.
-The management actions outlined in this plan consider key management issues identified for NTGVVP and GSM habitat.
+This OMP requires that some non-biodiversity oriented land use rights are relinquished and that management actions have the primary objective aimed at the conservation and ecological improvement of defined areas of GSM habitat and its associated native vegetation values.
+The management actions outlined in this plan consider key management issues identified for the habitat of this EPBC Act listed species.